-Except for Mr. Yi, no other director is considered to have a material interest in the Proposed RSU Grant to Mr. Yi.
-The relevant board resolution was approved by our independent non-executive directors and except for Mr. Yi, no independent non-executive director abstained from voting on the relevant board resolution.
+Except for Mr. Yi, no other director is considered to have a material interest in the Proposed RSU Grant to Mr. Yi and therefore none of them other than Mr. Yi abstained from voting on the relevant board resolution.

 REASONS AND RATIONALE FOR THE PROPOSED EQUITY GRANTS